cleary/ansible-tidalcycles/README.md

 # vagrant

 ## Vagrantfile.*
-Vagrant config files for our supported distros.
+Vagrant config files for testing our supported distros.
 Provisions each of the playbooks against a vagrant box (virtualbox provider) running the specified distro.

 Usage:
 ```